Forensic Coating Failure Investigations

 Why Use KTA for Coating Failure Analysis?

 KTA has unmatched depth and breadth of expertise in determining the causes of coating failures.
 We are not advocates for the owner, coating manufacturer or contractor.
 We are not attorneys.
-We are independent experts that have the depth of knowledge across many industries, service environments and coating systems to help resolve in the most complex coating failures.
-We recognize that in many cases coating failures result in litigation.
+We are independent experts that have the depth of knowledge across many industries, service environments and coating systems to help resolve the most complex coating failures.
+We recognize that in many cases, coating failures result in litigation.
 Our Senior Chemists have experience in litigation support services including expert witness.
 We are frequently sought after by firms that litigate construction cases because of our reputation of being independent experts in the industrial/commercial coatings markets.

 KTA’s Forensic Coating Failure Investigation Services Will Help Answer the Following: